 The seismic rise of social media and social customers now rewards those brands that engage customers through social channels and deliver a consistent and rewarding customer experience (CX).
 Or on the flip side, suppliers who do not deliver rewarding CXs are being called out publicly in forums and social networks that reach thousands or millions of potential or existing customers and have a duration of months or years.
 If a company’s products are chastised by existing customers, new prospects will clearly steer elsewhere and existing customers will take note, thereby increasing their likelihood of churn.

 Buyers are more connected and have more knowledge and options that at any time prior.
 Suppliers are a click away so customers can get want they want in more places.
 Access to more suppliers delivering more and better online information about their solutions, and verified by independent references within the buyers' social circles, has decreased barriers to switching vendors.

-A Customer Experience study released by O’Keeffe found that 49% of executives believe customers will switch brands due to a poor customer experience, while 89% of customers say they have switched brands because of a poor customer experience.
+A CX study released by O’Keeffe found that 49% of executives believe customers will switch brands due to a poor experience, while 89% of customers say they have switched brands because of a poor experience.
 Recognize these customers did not report that they may or would switch brands based on a poor CX, but they actually did.
 Customers are clearly beyond idle threats and demonstrating a propensity for implementing change at an increased pace.